TYPO3 vs WordPress – My Honest Opinion

 Frontend Editing (or whatever you want to call it) should be a core feature.

 Yes, TYPO3 is an enterprise CMS.
-Yes, the main target audience is professional editorial teams.
+Yes, the main target group is professional editorial teams.
 But:

-• Not all editors work in the system daily
+• Not all editors work in the system on a daily basis

-• Smaller organizations often have part-time editorial staff
+• Smaller organisations often have part-time editorial staff

 • Simplicity is not a contradiction to enterprise features